manutter51/barnum/README.md

 and rearranging the order of handlers on a keyword.

 Event handlers use functions in the `barnum.results` namespace to return a properly-formated hash map, as described above.
-The `:barnum.results` functions to use are as follows:
+The `barnum.results` functions to use are as follows:

   * `(ok data)` -- Success, pass data to next handler
   * `(ok-go next-event-key data)` -- Success, do NOT pass to next handler, but fire specified event instead